planktonrobo/RB-0/README.md

 # RB-0
 RB-0 is a hobby sized rover that uses the same suspension method as NASA's newer differential-bar rovers.
 It uses a Jetson Nano, a camera, 15 servos, a Circuit Playground Express, and Wi-Fi for lots of fun with manuevering and running AI.
 It can climb small obstacles, move its camera in different directions, and steer all 6 wheels.
 I wanted to make it open source so anyone can have fun and learn from it!

-All parts are either 3D printed or listed below from Amazon. *Note: This robot uses the Jetbot SD card image which can be found here: https://drive.google.com/file/d/1G5nw0o3Q6E08xZM99ZfzQAe7-qAXxzHN/view *
+All parts are either 3D printed or listed below from Amazon. *Note: This robot uses the Jetbot SD card image which can be found here*: https://drive.google.com/file/d/1G5nw0o3Q6E08xZM99ZfzQAe7-qAXxzHN/view

 ## Parts List